raanandm/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-server-overview.md

 If TASK 3 fails, one of the available batch servers runs TASK 6.

-**Note:** For this walkthrough, we are using Batch1 and Batch2 to explain the concept.
+**Note:** For this walkthrough, we're using Batch1 and Batch2 to explain the concept.
 Any batch server that has available threads will start to run a waiting task.
 You must create a batch group to determine or specify which batch job runs on which server.

 ### Batch processing that uses batch groups